augustjd/identify/README.md

 `grasp-points` is an optional line used to specify a point in source coordinates and a point in destination coordinates that will be guaranteed to be identified by the transformation.

+Each point's coordinates can be specified in one of two ways:

+`<index>` is the index of the vertex on the source mesh, as an integer

 `<_-coord>` is a floating-point number, ideally in scientific format with 6 decimal points of accuracy, but anything that can be parsed by the default